Ghost shoes

 Ghost shoes are a form of roadside memorial meant to commemorate a location where a pedestrian was killed in a traffic collision.
-Ghost shoes consist of a pair or multiple pairs of white shoes, often on a lamppost or telephone pole.
-Ghost shoes memorials may include flowers, and often include signs with the identity of the victim.
+They consist of a pair or multiple pairs of white shoes, often on a lamppost or telephone pole, and may also include flowers, and often include signs with the identity of the victim.

 Ghost shoes first appeared in Montreal in 2016.
-Since then, several of them, both in groups and as solo memorials, have been erected across the United States and Canada.
-Though there is no centralized organization overseeing either, ghost shoes are often related to ghost bikes, a form of memorial to cyclists killed in traffic collisions.
+Since then, several such memorials, some in groups, have been erected across the United States and Canada.
+Though there is no centralized organization overseeing either, ghost shoes are similar to ghost bikes, a form of memorial to cyclists killed in traffic collisions.